 It’s worth noting that they have vastly different goals.
 Bitcoin wants to diminish the power of central banks and governments around the world by offering their virtual currency as an alternative.
 Ethereum is more interested in the utility of the technology, and the apps that can be developed with their platform.

 A notable benefit of Ethereum is that the average transaction fees are lower than BTC, and it doesn’t have a market cap limit.
 They’re both important for different reasons, and they offer trustworthy tokens that are generally stable on the market.

-Ethereum Classic (ETC) is similar to ETH in most respects, although it runs on an old version of the blockchain following a hack on The Decentralized Autonomous Organization (DAO) in 2016.
+Ethereum Classic (ETC) is similar to ETH in most respects, although it runs on an old version of the blockchain following a hack on The Decentralised Autonomous Organisation (DAO) in 2016.
 The DAO lost over $50 million soon after receiving a crowdfunded investment, causing many users to move to ETH as confidence in the currency fell rapidly.
 The money was eventually restored after the hack was reversed, but the damage to their reputation was long-lasting.

 Ethereum is still a minor player compared to Bitcoin when it comes to coin value, but the programmable blockchain is one to look to in the future.
 It’s hard to say which is better, as they’re meant to be used for different tasks.

 Nearly everyone has heard of Ethereum as it’s the second-largest cryptocurrency on the market, and they have big plans over the next few years.